 They Gaslighted your reality.

-They might have always taken you to the doctors for issues you didn’t ever have.
+They might have always taken you to the doctors for issues you didn’t ever have, or ignored issues you did have.

 They would deny you love and affection unless you achieved something that they wanted you to.